Zion To Bryce Canyon National Park Road Trip (+ Map)

 I hiked The Narrows in October

 The best sunset and sunrise spots in Zion are from the top of The Watchman, Observation Point and Canyon Overlook.
+I recommend adding at least one sunrise hike to your itinerary!

-Recommended Itinerary
+Recommended Zion Itinerary

 For a detailed one day Zion National Park itinerary check out this post.

-One Day Itinerary:
+Zion Day 1 Itinerary:

 • Morning: Angels Landing